The City of Charleston Municipal Court will return to its regular schedule of hearing non-jury matters on Monday, March 15, 2021.

-Due to the social distancing guidelines related to COVID-19, the Municipal Court has implemented the following new courtroom procedures:
+Due to the ongoing situation related to COVID-19, the Municipal Court has implemented the following courtroom procedures:

-Defendants must wear a mask or face covering during court proceedings, unless the Judge allows them to remove it.
+Defendants must wear masks or face coverings during court proceedings, unless asked by the Judge to remove them.

 A limited supply of masks will be available.
-If a defendant does not have a mask, their case will be continued (one time) and they will receive written notice of their new court date prior to leaving the courthouse.
+If a defendant does not have a mask, a mask will be provided to them upon entry into the courthouse.

 Cases will be grouped together per Officer.